mfasiolo/sc2-2019/content/_index.md

 # Statistical Computing 2

 This website contains teaching materials for part of the second computing unit of the taught component of the [Computational Statistics and Data Science (COMPASS) PhD programme](https://www.bristol.ac.uk/cdt/compass/).
-The material for the second computing unit can be found [here](https://github.com/mfasiolo/sc2-2019).
+The source for this website is available [here](https://github.com/mfasiolo/sc2-2019).
+The website for the first computing unit can be found [here](https://awllee.github.io/sc1-2019/).

 The material provided here focusses on how `R` can be interfaced with `C++` via the `Rcpp` package.
 More specifically, we guide the students through the following steps:

   1. interfacing `R` with `C++` manually via `.Call()`;

   2. using the `Rcpp` package for easier/safer integration between `R` and `C++`;